How to Choose a Fertility Clinic

 2. Should I choose my clinic based on the specialty in treatments, their clinical outcomes, or my doctor?
 The answer to this question differs from person to person, and it’s important to consider which is most important to you when selecting a clinic.
 You should choose a physician with whom you feel comfortable but understanding that your goal is to build your family, what is most important to many patients is the outcomes at a clinic.
 Outcomes are their success rates in terms of helping patients achieve pregnancy, either immediately or in the future (following fertility preservation).
 Pregnancy outcomes are primarily driven by their embryology lab and most physicians would tell you that the lab is the most important part of a fertility journey that includes IVF.
 It’s also important to keep in mind that your primary physician will determine your treatment plan and protocol, and you’ll likely also see all providers in the office for visits such as monitoring and even procedures (insemination, retrieval, transfer).
 Some members may have a preference in terms of the gender or sex of their provider, and be aware that you’ll likely meet with their colleagues as well if it’s not a single practitioner.

 3. Does location matter?
 Yes, we think it’s important to keep location top of mind when choosing your clinic as you’ll likely have to be there many times a week for at least a few weeks while in treatment.
 During IVF or egg freezing, a woman is required to get bloodwork and an ultrasound in the morning (known as monitoring) every few days.
 While some choose to drive a bit to get to these appointments, location should be a deciding factor when weighing options.
-We recommend that you choose a clinic near your home or office for convenience, however with 600 clinics in the Progyny network nationwide, some members also choose to travel across the country to have care at a clinic they strongly desire.
+We recommend that you choose a clinic near your home or office for convenience, however with over 650 clinics in the Progyny network nationwide, some members also choose to travel across the country to have care at a clinic they strongly desire.
 While this adds cost (travel cost) it is an option with the Progyny benefit.
 You can choose any in-network Progyny Provider in the US.
 Please find the list here.
 If you don’t see a provider in your area, please reach out to your PCA for assistance.

 4. What are the hours of operation at the clinic?
 Most clinics are open for consultations and some diagnostic procedures Monday through Friday 9am-4pm or so.
 They have morning monitoring hours for those in treatment cycles from 7am-9am roughly.
 Be sure to check with your prospective clinic and ask them what their hours for scheduled visits are as well as morning monitoring.
 You should expect to have 1-3 scheduled visits prior to starting a treatment cycle and then 5-7 early morning monitoring appointments during the cycle.
 The only days you’ll likely need to take off of work entirely are for an egg retrieval as an example.